 Many questions kids ask will be difficult, if not impossible to answer.
-Parents should explain that the shooting was a random event and discuss steps the community will take to ensure public safety.
+Parents should explain that tragedies are often a random event and discuss steps the community will take to ensure public safety.
 Remind kids that the public servants are there to protect them.
 Parents should consider their own skills and how they want to help with this community-wide problem, like getting involved politically to enforce gun control, promoting programs that prevent mental health problems, supporting families through their faith groups, etc. Voicing this problem solving to their children will give them a sense of control over their fears as well.

 Get additional information on how to talk to your children after a disaster